ksu-cis300-master/Homework-3-F24-Instructions-ApollonianGasket/index.md

 ![The pixel coordinate system.](coordinate-system.png)

 The curvatures given by the user are expressed at a different scale.
-Specifically, all circles have a radius no more than 1, as -1 is the smallest curvature allowed for an external circle.
+Specifically, all circles have a radius no more than 1, as -1 is the largest curvature allowed for an external circle.
 To keep the curvatures integers, it makes sense to do most of the calculations within this *internal* coordinate system, scaling to the pixel coordinate system by multiplying all values by an appropriate scale factor only when we are ready to draw.
 Thus, within the internal coordinate system, the radii of the circles will remain unchanged when the zoom level changes.

 To avoid confusion, we will organize the internal coordinate system like the pixel coordinate system, with the *x*-coordinate increasing going to the right and the *y*-coordinate increasing going downward.
 We set the center of the external circle to be (*r*, *r*), where *r* is its radius; hence, scaling to pixel coordinates will place this circle in the upper-left corner.